-Daniel Sicssac, Roger Sissac
+Daniel Sissac Roger Sissac

 Ronald Pierre

-Lawerence Lemoine
+Lawrence Lemoine

 Ronald Pierre